 In the case of the 14 eligible academic library members of SCKLS, the Grant-in-Aid program compensates them for registered library borrowers who are not enrolled as students or who are not employees of their institution.
-Beginning in Fall 2008, school and special libraries that provided at least 50 or more interlibrary loans annually were eligible for a grant to partially reimburse them for their resource sharing.
-In addition to the grants-in-aid programs for public, academic, school and special libraries, SCKLS initiated Library Programming Grants for member libraries in June 2007.
+In addition to the grants-in-aid programs for public, academic, school and special libraries, SCKLS initiated Library Programming Grants for member libraries in June 2007 and new Resource Sharing Grants for school and special libraries in 2008 and for public and academic member libraries in 2009.
+Non-courier participation is not a legitimate basis for denial of ILL services.